-Henry Samueli was born in Buffalo, NY and grew up in Los Angeles, CA. He earned a B.S., M.S. and Ph.D. in Electrical Engineering from UCLA in 1975, 1976 and 1980, respectively.
+Henry Samueli was born in Buffalo, NY and grew up in Los Angeles, CA. He earned his B.S., M.S. and Ph.D. degrees in Electrical Engineering from UCLA in 1975, 1976 and 1980, respectively.
 From 1980 to 1985 he was employed in various engineering and management positions in the Electronics and Technology Division of TRW, Inc., a military communications defense contractor now part of Northrop-Grumman.
-Since 1985 he has been a professor in the Electrical Engineering Department at UCLA, and since 2003 he has also served as a Distinguished Adjunct Professor in the Electrical Engineering and Computer Science Department at UC Irvine.
+Since 1985 he has been a professor in the Electrical and Computer Engineering Department at UCLA, and since 2003 he has also served as a Distinguished Adjunct Professor in the Electrical Engineering and Computer Science Department at UC Irvine.
 In 1991 he co-founded Broadcom Corporation, a global leader in providing semiconductor solutions for wired and wireless communications and took a leave of absence from UCLA in 1995 to be at Broadcom full-time.
-In 2016 Broadcom Corporation was acquired by Avago Technologies Limited and renamed Broadcom Limited.
-He continues to serve as Chief Technical Officer and Board Member of Broadcom Limited.
-He is a named inventor in 75 U.S. patents.
-He was elected a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2000, a member of the National Academy of Engineering in 2003, and a Fellow of the American Academy of Arts and Sciences in 2004.
+In 2016 Broadcom Corporation was acquired by Avago Technologies Limited and renamed Broadcom Inc. He currently serves as Chairman of the Board of Broadcom Inc.

-In December of 2003, Susan and Henry purchased the management contract for the Honda Center sports and entertainment venue, creating Anaheim Arena Management, LLC, to oversee all operations of the arena, and in June of 2005 they purchased the Anaheim Ducks National Hockey League club, Honda Center’s largest tenant.
-In 2007, the Anaheim Ducks became the first California team ever to win the Stanley Cup championship.
+In 2003 Henry and his wife Susan took over management of the Honda Center sports and entertainment venue in Anaheim, CA and in 2005 they purchased the Anaheim Ducks National Hockey League (NHL) club from the Walt Disney Company.
+In 2007 the Anaheim Ducks became the first California team ever to win the NHL Stanley Cup championship.
 Henry serves on the Executive Committee of the NHL Board of Governors.
-In 2016, J.D.
-Power named the Anaheim Ducks as the Highest Ranked Professional Sports Fan Experience in the Los Angeles market.
+The Samuelis also own and operate the Anaheim Ducks minor-league affiliate, the San Diego Gulls, an American Hockey League (AHL) franchise.

 Susan Samueli was born and raised in Los Angeles, CA. She earned a B.S. in Mathematics from UC Berkeley in 1972.
 From 1972 to 1985 she was with IBM Corporation, where she worked initially as a software programmer in the Federal Systems Division, Westlake Village, CA, and then as a Systems Engineer in the National Marketing Division, Los Angeles, CA, providing technical marketing and sales support for IBM’s mid-range computer systems.
 In 1985 she left IBM and focused her energy on raising her children, at which time she developed a keen interest in alternative health care.
 She developed an active consulting practice in the areas of nutrition, homeopathy and Chinese herbs, and subsequently received a Ph.D. degree in nutrition from the American Holistic College of Nutrition in 1993 and a diploma in Homeopathy from the British Institute of Homeopathy in 1994.